prasadjivane/gomytest/README.md

-# api-test
+# gomytest

 Go package for testing APIs from the command line.

 # gomytest

-`gomytest` is a simple command-line tool written in Go that allows you to test various HTTP methods (GET, POST, PUT, DELETE) against RESTful APIs.
+`gomytest` is a command-line tool written in Go that allows you to test various HTTP methods (GET, POST, PUT, DELETE) against RESTful APIs.

 ## Features